mapperr/tsk/README.md

     tasks can be tagged.
-A 'tag' is a string in the form of #value or #key:value where key and value can contain only letters, numbers, undescores '_' and dashes '-', without blank spaces. those tags will help searching, task categorization, reports or can be used by external integrations. among them there are special tags that are considered in task reports (you can change them with env vars):
+A 'tag' is a string in the form of #value or #key:value where key and value can contain only letters, numbers, undescores '_' and dashes '-', without blank spaces. those tags will help searching, task categorization, reports or can be used by external integrations.
-    - #done [env: TSK_TAG_DONE , cur: ]

 env vars:
     - TSK_DEBUG: set it to whatever value to show debug informations [default: unset, cur: unset]